Cupertino Poet Laureate, Where Art Thou?

-City of Cupertino Names Second Poet Laureate
+City of Cupertino Names Fourth Poet Laureate

-Jennifer Swanton Brown to Enrich Cultural Interaction of Community
+Ann Muto to Enrich Cultural Interaction of Community

 Brown “has many ideas about increasing poetry knowledge, enjoyment and participation in Cupertino.”
 The experience of writing and publishing poems as a school girl “was transformative, and something I believe I can offer the children of our community.”
 She will also focus on international styles of poetry.
 “A community as diverse as Cupertino should celebrate the ancient and varied poetic traditions of its citizens’ literature and cultures,” notes Brown.